Distance: 348 km

 The world renown Thorsborne Trail takes in the full diversity of the island in four days, but as only 40 people are permitted on the trail at a time, you need to book ahead.
 There are spectacular day trips, too.
 By limiting the number of hikers, you have a chance to connect with and appreciate the raw beauty of Hinchinbrook.

 If you have time, detour through the small village of Paluma, Paluma Range National Park, and Crystal Creek for picturesque waterfalls and mist shrouded rainforests before heading back to the Bruce Highway.
-There is creekside camping at Jourama Falls suitable for campervans.
-Facilities include shower cubicle (bring your own shower bag), toilets, picnic tables and gas BBQs.
-It is a popular swimming and picnic spot.

 Read more about Townsville here.